ErnestF22/ErnestF22/README.md

-Ph.D.
-Student in Information Technologies for RIMLab (Robotics and Intelligent Machines Laboratory) at the University of Parma
+Research Associate for RIMLab (Robotics and Intelligent Machines Laboratory) at the University of Parma